VIRTUAL REALITY MEETS ARCHITECTURAL VISUALIZATION

 Virtual reality is becoming the new standard for conceptualizing architectural projects.
 With the utilization of VR, architects use a computer generated simulation of a three dimensional structure, creating an immersive experience for their clients.
-Using rendering software, architects are able 3D model their design and deliver realistic 2D imagery that can be used to make their concept come to life.
+Using rendering software, architects are able to 3D model their design and deliver realistic 2D imagery that can be used to make their concept come to life.
 Whereas, in the past, building models were designed by hand often using balsa wood or other physical media, which took many days to complete.

 Project Architect, Drew Hohenwarter says, “VR software creates an efficient and realistic process for architects and clients to view a space in its entirety before a project is built.
 Virtual reality has been developing rapidly over the last 5 years and has become a crucial tool for TONO Group in creating a seamless process for the client experience.”
 Architects are now able to offer a virtual walk-through of a project that encompasses an architecturally and aesthetically realistic digital environment with textures, lighting, and dimension.